ViscousTests/website/content/docs/health-and-longevity/alt-health.md

 I was inspired to write this when listening to https://thenuggetclimbing.com/episodes/kaizen-asiedu; a "Nugget Climbing" podcast episode that talks a lot about the health in America.
-This episode specifically focused a lot on RFK, jr., a quintesenntial "alt-health"-er who has just come to some power in the Trump administration.
+This episode specifically focused a lot on RFK, jr., a quintessential "alt-health"-er who has just come to some power in the Trump administration.

 In the episode, the host tells a story about how he had psoriasis on the back of